firstdraft/appdev-lessons/lessons/string.md

    This is just a quick sandbox, so [click here for a REPL to try it.](https://repl.it/@raghubetina/creating-objects-with-new){:target="_blank"}
 </div>

-#### Start the GitPod Project
+#### Start the Gitpod Project

 Once you've played with the REPL, it's time to move into the graded project environment.

-In our previous steps, we opened a GitPod workspace via **https\://gitpod.io/#[SOME REPO]**.
-But, for most projects, you will be "forking" an existing GitHub repo to your account, then opening it on GitPod, so that you can save changes and keep your own copy around for future reference.
+In our previous steps, we opened a Gitpod workspace via **https\://gitpod.io/#[SOME REPO]**.
+But, for most projects, you will be "forking" an existing GitHub repo to your account, then opening it on Gitpod, so that you can save changes and keep your own copy around for future reference.
 We prepared these steps, so you just need to click on the **Load assignment** button on Canvas, as described below.

+If you need a full refresher on working with gitpod, see the [technical setup instructions](https://learn.firstdraft.com/lessons/29){:target="_blank"}.

 <div class="proj" markdown="1">

-   **Note: these steps go for opening any GitPod project, just change the project and file names.**
+   **Note: these steps go for opening any Gitpod project for the Ruby lessons, just change the project and file names.**

-   Open the GitPod `String` project on Canvas that follows this reading and start with the exercises.
+   Open the Gitpod `String` project on Canvas that follows this reading and start with the exercises.
 Follow the instructions below and complete the task in the `concat.rb` file.

    <!-- 1.
 LTI{Load assignment}(https://github.com/appdev-projects/ruby-project-string-1)[MV4dKHMwdAFhfRn752YW3TAY]{KBpPhe42o6wDRi35rWagKY4F}(100)[string_project] -->